plentymarkets/plentydevtool-marketplace/meta/documents/user_guide_en.md

 **Do not add, delete or modify files manually anywhere outside the plugin subfolders.**

+### Multi-Login

+You can log into multiple plentymarkets systems at the same time.
+This is useful if you develop on more than one system and need to switch back and forth between the systems frequently.

+To log into an additional system, carry out the following steps:

+1. Click on the logout icon.
+2. Click on **Switch system**.
+The login view opens.
+3. Log into another system with the corresponding credentials.

+You can switch between systems by clicking on the user account icon.

 ## Synchronisation

 Before you can start coding, you need to decide which plugins you want to work on.
 On the left-hand side, open the plugin set which contains the plugin you want to synchronise, then toggle the plugin.
 You can select as many plugins as you want this way.